TheCr1sis/cerberus/README.md

-# IOC Scanner
+# Cerberus

 ## 📌 Project Description
-**IOC Scanner** is a Python-based tool designed to scan directories for files matching predefined Indicators of Compromise (IOCs).
+**Cerberus** is a Python-based tool designed to scan directories for files matching predefined Indicators of Compromise (IOCs).
 It allows users to create or load an IOC file containing filenames, file sizes, hashes (MD5, SHA1, SHA256), and specific strings to detect malicious or suspicious files within a given directory and subdirectories.

 ## Features
 - Create or load an IOC file in JSON format.